(As of Summer 2019, MOT is no longer an option at TWU; however, please check our requirements for our Entry-level Doctor of Occupational Therapy.)

 -Cynthia Evetts, PhD, OTR, Professor & Director, TWU School of Occupational Therapy

 This post-professional OTD degree program engages practicing occupational therapists in leadership positions for advanced roles as master practitioner, advocate for clients and populations and occupational therapy educator.
+Note: We are not currently accepting applications for admission into the post-professional OTD program.

 Our PhD degree program is based on a mentorship model and prepares occupational therapists for advanced scholarly careers in academia and practice.